Back to Career Hacks

 Seattle7.3%

-Chicago leads with a staggering 65.1% GTM share.
-This makes sense: Chicago's tech scene is historically rooted in enterprise SaaS (Salesforce commerce, Grubhub, Groupon's legacy).
-The AI startups based there are selling to enterprises, not building foundation models.
+Chicago leads at 65.1% GTM share.
+This makes sense.
+Chicago's tech scene is historically rooted in enterprise SaaS (Salesforce commerce, Grubhub, Groupon's legacy), so the AI startups based there are selling to enterprises rather than building foundation models.
+Seattle sits at just 7.3%.
+The city is home to Amazon, Microsoft, and a cluster of deep-tech AI companies.
+It's an engineering town.

 If you're in sales or customer success and want to work in AI, consider looking beyond the Bay Area.
 Cities like Chicago, New York, and Austin have a disproportionately high number of GTM roles at AI startups.